Getting Started with Grails 3

 - IntelliJ IDEA provides navigation between the injected dependencies.

-IntelliJ IDEA also provides navigation between the methods of the controller
+- IntelliJ IDEA also provides navigation between the methods of the controller and

 - IntelliJ IDEA lets you open and check the hierarchy of the domain classes.
 Press Ctrl+H in the editor to open Hierarchy tool window.